Projects

 Name, email, phone, and DC DL# or other proof of residency to show that you are a DC resident.

-First, though, we’ll register you in the system, and you will get a verification email from “AssetTiger” (The system underneath is based on AssetTiger software, with our logo.)
+We’ll register you in the system, and you will get a verification email from “AssetTiger” (The system underneath is based on AssetTiger software, with our logo.)
 Click on it, set up your password, and you are good to reserve a tool.

 Please email us if you have any questions in the meantime, greenneighborsdc@gmail.com.